 the measure was repealed in February 2012 before it ever became

-Oklahoma doesn't specifically outlaw online gambling, but their draconian statutes outlaw just about any kind of gambling whatsoever, so when police officer Roland Benavides was caught placing sports bets online in 2011, they charged under the general anti-gambling statute.
-In 2012 he received a deffered sentence (which means that if he doesn't violate the terms of his probation, he will likely face no jail time).
+- Oklahoma.
+Online sports bettor Roland Benavides was charged in 2011 and in 2012 received a deferred sentence (which means that if he doesn't violate the terms of his probation, he will likely face no jail time).
 (News OK)